antimof/UxPlay/README.txt

 -   If you use Homebrew: `brew install libplist openssl@3`

--   if you use MacPorts: `sudo port install plist-devel openssl3`
+-   if you use MacPorts: `sudo port install libplist-devel openssl3`

 Otherwise, build libplist and openssl from source: see instructions near the end of this README; requires development tools (autoconf, automake,